 Looking for the coolest things to do in New Zealand’s South Island?
 Explore the stunning Fiordland National Park, hike around Queenstown, the adventure capital, and discover the beauty of Abel Tasman National Park.
-Witness the grandeur of the West Coast Glaciers or take in the picturesque scenery at Lake Tekapo.
-Whether you’re into hiking, nature, or relaxation, here are the top attractions to visit on the South Island of New Zealand.
+Check out the West Coast Glaciers or take in the picturesque scenery at Lake Tekapo.
+Whether you’re into hiking or nature, here are the top attractions on the South Island of New Zealand.

 1. Fiordland National Park

-For hikers, Fiordland offers some of the best trails in the country, including the Kepler Track and Milford Track, both featuring stunning alpine and forest landscapes.
-If you’re up for an adventure, take a kayaking trip in Doubtful Sound, where the silence of the fjord is only broken by the call of native birds.
+For hikers, Fiordland offers some of the best trails in the country.
+This includes the Kepler Track and Milford Track, both featuring stunning alpine and forest landscapes.
+If you’re up for an adventure, take a kayaking trip in Doubtful Sound.
+It’s where the silence of the fjord is only broken by the call of native birds.
 Whether you explore by foot, boat, or air, Fiordland is an unforgettable experience on the South Island.

 2. Queenstown